5 Best Caves on Mitiaro© Taniera - Cook Islands Tourism

 Inland from Te Unu Beach, the freshwater of Tepito o Kare was once used as a drinking hole by fishermen returning to the beach.
 Nowadays, it is one of the less-visited caves on Mitiaro.

 Location: Southeast side of Mitiaro.
 From Te Unu Beach, take the cross-island road for a few hundred metres to where the rough trail starts.
-Although it’s a short trail, it takes local know-how to find it, so ask at your accommodation if they know anyone that could take you.
+Although it’s a short trail, it requires local knowledge to find, so ask at your accommodation if they know anyone who can take you.

 5 Best Caves on Mitiaro© Cook Islands Tourism